 Finance and accounting

-• Prepare external vendor weekly payments for IUCN and Ramsar
+• Prepare external vendor weekly payments for IUCN and Ramsar.

-• Manage staff vendor accounts balances and initiate payments due to staff and collections of money owed by staff to IUCN
+• Manage staff vendor accounts balances and initiate payments due to staff and collections of money owed by staff to IUCN.

-• Complete balance sheet account reconciliations and Accounts Payable sub-ledger to General Ledger reconciliation
+• Complete balance sheet account reconciliations.

 Financial systems and processes

-• Update and clean long outstanding transactions for purchase requisitions and purchase orders
+• Update and clean long outstanding transactions for purchase requisitions and purchase orders.

 The above job description contains the main duties and responsibilities for this position.
-However, in a small organization such as IUCN, staff members are expected to show flexibility in their approach to work and be willing to undertake other tasks that are reasonably allocated to them but which are not part of their regular job description.
+However, in a small organisation such as IUCN, staff members are expected to show flexibility in their approach to work and be willing to undertake other tasks that are reasonably allocated to them but which are not part of their regular job description.
 Where any task becomes a regular part of an employee's responsibilities, the job description will be changed in consultation with the employee and the Human Resources Management Group.

 • Completion of accounting courses